srijanv9/The-Sparks-Foundation-Donation/README.md

 - Payment Gateway included
 - Mobile optimised

-## About TSF
-The sparks foundation is working to bring parity in education, making sure children have equal opportunity at success, irrespective of the financial background.
+##Tech
 - [HTML] - HTML enhanced for web apps!
 - [CSS] - awesome web-based text editor
 - [Java Script] - Markdown parser done right.
 Fast and easy to extend.

+## About TSF
+The sparks foundation is working to bring parity in education, making sure children have equal opportunity at success, irrespective of the financial background.